Drug And Alcohol Addiction In Albany, New York

 By far the biggest addiction related concern in Albany is Opiates, especially Heroin.
 The problem is a national one, and Albany has been far from immune.

-In New York State as a whole, men were more than twice as likely to die by opioid overdose than women, and white people died at a higher rate than African Americans and Latinos.
+In New York State as a whole, men have been more than twice as likely to die by Opioid overdose than women, and white people died at a higher rate than African Americans and Latinos.
+The Opioid epidemic has grown frighteningly quickly; the average weight and value of Heroin seized rose from 77 grams worth $7,700 to 1,636 grams worth $180,000 during a 2-year period.

 Fighting The Drug Epidemic In Albany

 The city of Albany, Albany County, and New York State all have dedicated massive resources to fighting the drug epidemic.
 The Office of Alcohol and Substance Abuse Services (OASAS) is in charge of coordinating federal-state relations in the area of addiction services.
 OASAS plans, develops, and regulates substance and gambling addiction treatment programs in New York, studies and monitors trends, promotes education and awareness, and handles many other addiction related responsibilities.

-In June 2016, the New York State Legislature, which convenes in Albany, agreed on a multi-faceted budget package that tackles many aspects of heroin and opioid addiction.
-The package included limits of how long prescriptions of certain opioids can be sold, funding for treatment programs, and mandates insurance coverage for overdose medications.
+In June 2016, the New York State Legislature, which convenes in Albany, agreed on a multi-faceted budget package that tackled many aspects of Heroin and Opioid addiction.
+The package included limits of how long prescriptions of certain Opioids can be sold, funding for treatment programs, and mandates insurance coverage for overdose medications.

 Get Help Now

 Although Albany is struggling with serious substance abuse issues, help is out there.
 There are numerous inpatient and outpatient rehab facilities in the Albany area that provide a wide range of treatment services, including detox, therapy, counseling, treatment medication, lifestyle coaching, and more.
-Contact a treatment provider to discuss available treatment options.
+For more information, contact a treatment provider today.